 Rosalie flinched.
 That was car abuse, that's what it was.
 That poor engine needed a thorough cleaning.
 She could hear the gunk clogging the engine, forcing it to work too hard, much like a heart preparing for a heart attack.
 She already had very good reason not to like this stupid human, and that had not won her any points.
 Car abuse was unacceptable.
 Not that there was anything this stupid girl could do to get on her good side.
 She was an intruder.
 She was an intrusion.
 This was a joke.
 How did her family not see that?
 The time to run had passed and they were trapped into waiting for the cards to fall where they may.
 It was just a matter of time now.

 The roar of the truck grew louder.
 Rosalie clicked her tongue, looking away from anyone else to hide exactly how much this pissed her off.

 Below her, Esme and Carlisle moved into their allotted positions, standing together at the base of the stairs while Alice and Jasper moved to theirs halfway down.

 Esme had choreographed this like blocking in a play.

 Rosalie's teeth grit, her back straight and tall - too stiff, too formal.

+"Come on, babe."
 Beside her, Emmett gave her a playful shoulder bump.
 "Maybe she'll be nice.
 Maybe you'll like her."

 She gave him a stiff smile that was equal to the polite, if not loving, 'fuck off' that she felt.

-He chuckled, seeing it and she kissed him lightly, her hand rubbing his neck in affection.
+In not quite an apology, she kissed him lightly, her hand rubbing his neck in affection.